-Here are my top tips for using Dixie Belle Gator Hide.
-Gator Hide is the most durable of the Dixie Belle clear coats, so using it is highly desirable, but can come with challenges.
-If you are struggling with Gator Hide, here are several ideas that can help achieve a flawless, streak free finish!
+Here are my top tips for using applying clear coats.
+Clear coats add to the durabilityof paint applications, so using it is highly desirable, but can come with challenges.
+If you are struggling with clear coat, here are several ideas that can help achieve a flawless, streak free finish!

 Don’t Miss Out!